Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Co-Creating The New World Part I/Co-Creating The New World Part I.md

 An awakened senior informed the others about the degree of elder abuse and neglect, and the tremendous suffering, loneliness, and alienation of the older generations.

+An awakened technologist sounded the alarms about the accelerating efforts to deploy artificial intelligence and robotics in war, and the numerous existential threats and opportunities posed by AI.

 And it was evident to All that after generations imprisoned in [[The Caves]], any semblance of uniting [[Vision]] and [[Values]] had been destroyed.
 Society was divided against itself and the Earth, and rapidly failing.

 These are but a small sampling of the stories that specialists in a diverse array of [[Domains]] told one another.
 The varied reports from different perspectives wove together a tapestry of crises, each thread revealing more and more of the underlying [[Meta Crisis]].

-In the end, the experience of one confirmed another, and statistically the probability that everything was ok and the existing [[Human System]] would survive rapidly approached zero.
+In the end, the experience of one confirmed another, and statistically the probability that everything was ok and the existing Order would survive rapidly approached zero.
 ### The Meta Crisis

 Eventually, they came to refer to the crisis of crises they were collectively facing as the [[Meta Crisis]].
+Capturing the entire panoply of disaster and dysfunction in a single term gave the awakening citizens a way of discussing the issues with a shared language.
+Soon, an entire shared lexicon began to emerge, the words progressively illuminating complexities that they previously lacked the language to articulate.

 The [[Meta Crisis]] was an unprecedented [[Existential Threat]] that nearly disqualified humanity from ongoing existence aboard Earth.
 It was a universal challenge that threatened the very fabric of [[Society]], and the [[Living System]] that contained it.

 Arising from the [[Way of Being]] of the Human Species aboard Planet Earth, they came to understand that the [[Meta Crisis]] demanded a profound and historic [[Citizen Led Response]].
 Before it was too late.